TunnelGRE/ProcessInjection-GO/README.md

 # ProcessInjection-GO

-Shellcode encryption in RC4 and process injection into explorer.exe.
+Shellcode encrypted in RC4 and process injection into explorer.exe.

 Tested with metasploit shellcode and it bypass EDR.